What is mpox?

 How can I prevent this disease?

-Who is at higher risk for being infected by this virus?
+Who is at higher risk of being infected by this virus?

 • Those identified by public health officials as a contact of someone with confirmed mpox